tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/3/LessonPlan.md

 First, explain to the students:

-* We are going to be creating an ERC721 token with the ticker `MARS`.
-Only one entity will be allowed to create the tokens, and that entity in this example is called the "Martian Land Foundation."
+* We are going to create an ERC721 token with the ticker `MARS`.
+Only one entity will be allowed to create the tokens; for this example that will be the "Martian Land Foundation."
 Assume this foundation is a global initiative from the governments of the world and is responsible for the terraforming and fundraising of Martian Land Development.

 * For every token that the Martian Land Foundation mints, an `Auction` contract will be created.
-This auction contract will become the new owner of the token and will allow the public to bid on that piece of land.
-In the spirit of humanity, some landmarks will be marked as "sovereign" and will become permanently owner-less.
+This auction contract will become the new owner of the token, and will allow the public to bid on that piece of land.
+In the spirit of humanity, some landmarks will be marked as "sovereign" and will not have owners.

 * The Martian Land Foundation can end the auctions at any time.

-Open up [Remix](https://remix.ethereum.org) and create a new file called `MartianMarket.sol` and populate it with the contents of the [starter code](Activities/05-Ins_Martian_Market/Unsolved/MartianMarket.sol).
+Open up [Remix](https://remix.ethereum.org), create a new file called `MartianMarket.sol` and populate it with the contents of the [starter code](Activities/05-Ins_Martian_Market/Unsolved/MartianMarket.sol).

 The beginning of the contract should look something like: